Altai

 Large, coarse head with small eyes

-Short, fleshy neck and
+Short, fleshy neck

-long, dipped back
+Long, dipped back

-Legs are short and well-set
+Legs are short & well-set

-Feet and strong and sound
+Feet and strong & sound

 Traditional Colors